AhmadHNagra/test_dapp/README.md

-A test app built for an interview.
+A test app.
 For viewing and testing purposes only.

 You need to have node(https://nodejs.org/en/download/) and truffle(https://www.trufflesuite.com/docs/truffle/getting-started/installation) installed to run this app.